 The list of tools is divided into 3 parts, Basic, Advance and Professional, followed by a list of useful Spare materials.
 I strongly recommend getting all the Basic tools, should be enough to get you started with building a quadcopter.
 Advance and Professional tools are relevant to building and repairing quads too, so pick whichever you see useful :)

 Basic and Essential Tools

-Recommended and Must Have Tools for building and repairing your mini quad.
-Hopefully you might already have some of these tools in your garage tool box.
+These are the recommended and must-have tools for building and repairing your mini quad.
+Hopefully you might already have some of these tools in your tool box.

 Allen keys Set (Hex Screw Driver Set)

 As known as Hex drives, is used to tighten or loosen the hex screws in your quadcopter parts such as frames and motors.
-Having a set of allen keys of different sizes available can be extremely helpful .
-Look for metric sets, 1.3mm-4mm sizes. (for prop adapters, frame screws, motor screws etc).
+Having a set of Allen keys of different sizes available can be extremely helpful .

 For the screw sizes typically found on multirotor, both cross slotted and single slotted.

 |ES120 electric screw driver||If you build/repair often, an electric screw driver will help a lot||https://oscarliang.com/review-es120-electric-screw-driver/|